Contact surgery numbers: Computing the homotopical invariants after surgery

 \end{prop}

-It follows that for any given first homology class $c$ of $M$ we can find a contact structure on $M$ obtained via integer contact surgery along a stabilization of $L$ whose $\Gamma$ invariant equals $c$.
+It follows that for any given first homology class $c$ of $M$ we can find a contact structure on $M$ obtained via integer contact surgery along a stabilization of $L$ whose $\Gamma$-invariant equals $c$.

-\begin{proof} First we need to show that the corresponding characteristic sublinks and thus the $spin$ structures are mapped to each other under the Kirby moves relating the underlying integer surgery descriptions.
-For that we need to understand how to keep track of $spin$ structures (or equivalently) characteristic sublinks through Kirby moves~\cite{GoSt99}.
+\begin{proof} First, we need to show that the corresponding characteristic sublinks and thus the $spin$ structures are mapped to each other under the Kirby moves relating the underlying integer surgery descriptions.
+For that, we need to understand how to keep track of $spin$ structures (or equivalently) characteristic sublinks through Kirby moves~\cite{GoSt99}.
 We think of a characteristic sublink as colored in a different color than the other link components.
 If we slide $L_i$ over $L_j$ then $L_j$ changes the color if and only if $L_i$ is in the characteristic sublink.
-Moreover, if $K$ is a blown up curve then $K$ belongs to the characteristic sublink if and only if $\sum_{j\in J} \lk(K,L_j)\equiv 0 \,\,\operatorname{mod}(2)$.
+After blow ups the characteristic sublink changes as follows.
+Let $L=L_1\cup\cdots\cup L_n$ be a surgery link and let the characteristic sublink be indexed by $J\subset\{1,\ldots,n\}$.
+If we blow up the surgery diagram by adding a $(\pm1)$-framed unknot $K$ to the surgery link $L$ and changing its surgery coefficient appropriately, then $K$ gets added to the characteristic sublink if and only if $\sum_{j\in J} \lk(K,L_j)\equiv 0 \,\,\pmod2$.

 Figure~\ref{fig:characteristic} shows a sequence of Kirby moves relating the two surgery descriptions while keeping track of the characteristic sublink defining $\mathfrak s$.
-It follows that we can apply directly Proposition~\ref{prop:Gammaint} and thus get the claimed change of $\Gamma$ invariant. \end{proof}
+It follows that we can apply directly Proposition~\ref{prop:Gammaint} and thus get the claimed change of $\Gamma$-invariant. \end{proof}

 Next, we consider rational surgeries.
-For more general rational contact surgery coefficients $r\in\Q$ there is no general formula, since the results will heavily depend on the continued fraction expansion of $r$.
-However, we can still determine how the $\Gamma$ invariant changes under stabilization by generalizing Proposition~\ref{prop:halfEulerchange} and in particular we will see that we get any possible $\Gamma$ invariant by stabilizing the surgery link.
+For more general rational contact surgery coefficients $r\in\Q$ there is no general formula since the results will heavily depend on the continued fraction expansion of $r$.
+However, we can still determine how the $\Gamma$-invariant changes under stabilization by generalizing Proposition~\ref{prop:halfEulerchange} and in particular we will see that we get any possible $\Gamma$-invariant by stabilizing the surgery link.

 \begin{thm} Let $L$ be a Legendrian knot in $(S^3,\xist)$ and we write $(M,\xi)$ for a contact manifold from $L(r)$, $r>1$.
 For any integer $s\geq1$, there exist contact manifolds $(M,\xi')$ in $L_s(r+s)$ and a $spin$ structure $\mathfrak s$ on $M$ such that